En-Jen/fm-todo-app/README.md

 My focus for this project was to:

+- One of the overarching lessons for me in developing this app was project structure as it is the most complex React app I've worked on.
-1. Style a React app with styled-components for the first time.
+- Style a React app with styled-components for the first time.
-2. Utilized local storage for the first time.
+- Utilized local storage for the first time.
-3. Implement color themes in a React app for the first time.
+- Implement color themes in a React app for the first time.
+- A few things I could improve that I wasn't able to address before submission:
+    - The todo items flicker sometimes after dropping them in the drag and drop
+    - Improve accessibility practices

 ## My profile at Frontend Mentor